How to meet consumer demand for secure and convenient digital experiences

-With a flood of digital adoption in recent years, business face unrelenting pressure to deliver onboarding experiences that build trust.
-Our Fifth Annual Consumer Digital Identity Study examines how consumers view the threat of fraud, their expectations regarding privacy, and what can be done to foster trust, especially during online onboarding experiences.
+With a flood of digital adoption in recent years, businesses face unrelenting pressure to deliver onboarding experiences that build trust.
+IDology’s Fifth Annual Consumer Digital Identity Study examines how consumers view the threat of fraud, their expectations regarding privacy and what can be done to foster trust, especially during online onboarding experiences.
 Findings suggest that while security is top of mind for most Americans, they still demand convenience in their online interactions with businesses.

 The pressure is on to deliver experiences that build trust during make-or-break moments in the customer relationship.
 Businesses must do more to provide experiences that balance convenience and security, and with intelligent identity verification workflows technology in place, they can confidently strike a balance between these seemingly competing consumer priorities while driving revenue and staying compliant.

 Consumers demand a balance of security and convenience

 68% of consumers rank security as being most important to them when they create an online account.
 So it’s clear businesses can expect most consumers making the decision of whether to sign up for a new account to be heavily influenced by how safe they feel.
 Losing a customer’s trust when the security of a digital interaction fails to meet their expectations could mean losing business and have significant, long-lasting implications, especially if a competitor can deliver a better experience.

 However, there’s also good reason for businesses to invest in convenient digital interactions.
 Research shows that 45% of consumers reported strongly disliking it when companies require additional security checks.
 Additionally, 37% of consumers abandoned signing up for a new online account if they found the process too difficult or time-consuming.